-- 1. Each child will have a page in the sign in and out log book.
-Staff will enter what time parent or authorized pick-up arrived to pick up the child.
-Staff will ask to see parent identification and will verify authorized pick-up names and ID as well. - 2.
-If your child will be absent or have a change in schedule, please inform the YMCA Program Director or call the YMCA for a No-Pickup. - 3.
+- 1. If your child will be absent or have a change in schedule, please inform the YMCA Preschool Teacher. - 2.
 Only individuals who are listed on the enrollment authorized pick-up form will be allowed to pick up your child.